-- Never share your username, password, or PIN with anyone—including an ATB associate.
+- Never share your username, password, or PIN with anyone—including an ATB team member.

 - Review your financial statements regularly for unauthorized or suspicious transactions.
 If you have not yet signed up for ATBOnline® Internet Banking, consider doing so—it may help you identify suspicious transactions much sooner.